 Robert Bresson: An Introduction

-This free online course will introduce you to a highly regarded French filmmaker from the 20th century – Robert Bresson.Publisher: NPTEL
+This free online cinema course introduces you to Robert Bresson, a highly regarded 20th century French filmmaker.Publisher: NPTEL

 CertificationView course modules

-Bresson made a little more than a dozen films in a career spanning for almost forty years.
-Yet, he is embraced by the cinematic revolutionists of the French New Wave, which was a film movement from the 1950s to 1960s and one of the most influential in the history of international cinema.
-Bresson took exquisite care with the making of his films, which have the evidence of his attention to the minutest of detail.
-Thus, this course will enrich you with an insight into some of the great works in international cinema.
-As a cinephile, you will benefit from this study and may be motivated to further advance your career in film journalism.
-The media landscape is known to be in constant flux and the positive thing is that it can offer numerous opportunities in this branch of journalism or writing.
-Film critics analyse films and produce reviews and articles for newspapers, magazines, radio, TV, social media channels and websites.
-This course will help you to understand some of the finer nuances of filmmaking and aid you in becoming a more informed writer as a step towards a career as a film reviewer or critic.
-Why wait?
-Enrol in this free course.Start Course Now
+Bresson made thirteen films in a career spanning almost forty years and was embraced by the cinematic revolutionists of the French New Wave, which spanned the 1950s to 1960s and was one of the most influential film movements in the history of international cinema.
+Bresson took exquisite care with the making of his films and we examine them in depth to help you appreciate his attention to the minutest of detail.
+This course offers insight into some of the great works in international cinema and suits any cinephile or aspirant film critic.
+The media landscape is in constant flux and offers a wide range of opportunities to those with flexible skillsets.
+This course can enrich your understanding of the finer nuances of filmmaking and make you a more informed writer about cinema and culture.Start Course Now

-- Outline the traits of the French nouvelle vogue or French new wave cinema
+- Outline the traits of French New Wave cinema

-- Analyse the works of Robert Bresson and his contribution to cinema
+- Analyze the works of Robert Bresson and his contribution to cinema

-- Discuss the concept of the democratisation of cinema
+- Discuss the ideas of the ‘democratization of cinema’

-- Explain how some films adhere to certain principles of the canonical text
+- Explain how some films adhere to certain principles of canonical text

 All Alison courses are free to enrol, study and complete.
 To successfully complete this Certificate course and become an Alison Graduate, you need to achieve 80% or higher in each course assessment.
 Once you have completed this Certificate course, you have the option to acquire an official Certificate, which is a great way to share your achievement with the world.
 Your Alison Certificate is: